 Coaching has always been a passion for Elizabeth.
-She has been coaching volleyball since 2005 and has been the head Junior Varsity coach for Tampa Preparatory School, head coach for a club volleyball team with Orlando/Tampa Volleyball Academy (OTVA), and is an instructor during competitive volleyball camps at the University of Tampa.
+She has been coaching volleyball since 2005 and is the Girls' Volleyball Head Coach for Bishop McLaughlin High School, Head Coach with Orlando/Tampa Volleyball Academy (OTVA), and is an instructor during competitive volleyball camps at the University of Tampa.
 She has also spent two years working as a Strength and Conditioning Coach for a Division 3 college in Michigan, coached group fitness classes and weekly barbell classes in a CrossFit environment since 2015, and has coached Keep Pulling athletes at multiple local, state, and national-level Weightlifting competitions.

 Elizabeth currently works full-time as a middle school science teacher in the Tampa Bay Area in addition to chasing her passion for coaching.